ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

        - `encrypted_part_size`
        - `encrypted_parts_md5`
        - `encrypted_parts_sha256`
-   - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it.
+   - FIS finds the existing `FileUploadReport` in its database (or raises an error).
    - FIS updates the `FileUploadReport` with the received information and publishes this as a *persistent event*.

-For a given single file upload, the endpoints will be called in the order listed above.
+For a given file upload, the endpoints will be called in the order listed above.

 #### FIS Configuration
 The FIS needs the following configuration:
 - MongoDbConfig
+- KafkaConfig
 - ApiConfigBase
 - LoggingConfig
 - OpenTelemetryConfig
 - EventPubConfig:
   - ghga-event-schemas -> FileUploadReportEventsConfig
 - OutboxSubConfig:
-  - ghga-event-schemas -> FileUploadBoxEventsConfig
   - ghga-event-schemas -> FileUploadEventsConfig
 - ekss_api_url
 - wkvs_api_url